BoredOracles/top-down-stealth-game/HighLevelOverview.md

 * The alert is ongoing, checks while chasing for new nearby robots
 * Robots may or may not move faster

-##If the player is caught, he is sent to the ground floor.
+##If the player is caught, he is sent to the bathroom.